rokett/Citrix-NetScaler-Exporter/README.md

 3. Hey presto, you have an executable.

 ## Dockerfile
-A Dockerfile has been setup to create the exporter using golang:alpine3.6

 This Dockerfile will create a container that will set the entrypoint as /Citrix-Netscaler-Exporter so you can just pass in the command line options mentioned above to the container without needing to call the executable